Asbestos removal from garage roofs

 How much would it cost to have my asbestos garage or shed removed?

-The price to remove an asbestos garage can vary dramatically based on the size and quantity of the asbestos.
+The price for asbestos garage removal can vary dramatically based on the size and quantity of the asbestos.
 Shed roofs removal price start from about £300 while garage roofs counterpart start from £400.
 However, you might need to get in touch with us for an exact quote so that one of our team can visit the site and negotiate accordingly.
 Through this means, you can ask the operative any questions you may have regarding the removal process.

-Will my asbestos be replaced with a new one after its removal?
+Will my roof be replaced with a new one after its removal?

 The removal company is able to remove your old roof and fit a new roof made from a variety of constituents.
 The operatives comprise of several tradesman including joiners and roofers who can put a new roof on using felt and baton, roof tiles, cement sheet or aluminium.
 Likewise, you can get your entire shed or garage replaced with a new flat pack option for you.
 The best bet is to talk to one of the team on site so that they can measure up and discuss a variety of options with you.